 Although Code.org is primarily used in schools to teach coding, the following are some other applications that parents can refer to for teaching programming concepts to their kids.

 Age group - 6 to 16

 Scratch app is freely available on web iOS, developed by MIT Media Labs.
 It's by far the most popular coding app and has also been included in Computer Science curriculums across countries for teaching coding.
 Some of the key attractions of the app are the use of block-based language and the huge library of sprites and backdrops.
-Block-based language gives children the flexibility to use various commands by simple drag and drop, and arranging them in a sequential manner helps the child understand basic principles of coding.
+Block-based language gives children the flexibility to use various commands by a simple drag and drop action, and henceforth arranging them in a sequential manner which helps the child understand the basic principles of coding.

 The app also features a wide variety of blocks such as loops, conditionals, events, etc. Separate ‘Music’ and ‘Looks’ blocks along with several extension features have also been provided to make projects interactive.
 At Cuemath, we extensively use Scratch to teach programming to kids, the curriculum includes interactive projects that kids can create on Scratch through the teacher’s assistance.

 The home page also has a repository of built-in project tutorials for new users, one can also share their creations with people around the world for a more collaborative learning.
 Younger children may want to try ScratchJr, a simplified version of Scratch designed for ages 5 to 7.

 Highlights- Interactive blocks: Looks and Music, Extra extension features, Huge library of sprites and backdrops